CloudLabsAI-Azure/Defender-for-Cloud/modules/module5-data-security-posture-management.md

       ![](../images/def1.png)

 2. Data sensitivity context is also used in Security Alerts and you can quickly filter based on the type of Sensitivity Information.
-Navigate to **Security alerts** click on **Add filters**, and set it to **Sensitivity info types**.
+Navigate to **Security alerts** click on **Add filter**, and set it to **Sensitivity info types**.

      ![](../images/def3.png)